-Don’t get me wrong - parents should strongly encourage their children to play all types of sports.
-In fact, I feel they should have their children be exposed at early age to everything from dance to tennis to karate to fencing.
-BUT once parents see that their child is bored and becomse disinterested then that’s the time to consider stopping and taking a break from the sport.
+Don’t get me wrong - parents should strongly encourage their children to participate in athletics.
+In fact, I feel children should be exposed at early age to everything from dance to tennis to karate to fencing.
+However, once a hint of boredom or disinterest is detected, it is time to consider taking a break or stopping completely.

-So here are my top tips for parents/skaters during lesson and practice session-
+So here are my top tips for parents/skaters during lessons:

 DO NOT COME TO THE RINK IF SKATER IS SICK!

 I have has many students show up for lessons looking exhausted with stuffy noses, sore throats, and chronic coughing because their parents ignore their complains and assure me “they’re fine.”
 But this is completely counterproductive and honestly a waste of your own time and money.
 If a skater is not feeling well, he/she will be unable to focus and work hard.

 My heart goes out to skaters who are miserable and can’t wait until the lesson is over and finally go home.
 I often have to put my foot down and cut the lesson short to do what is best for the child.

 I often see parents standing near the boards trying to teach their child how to skate.
 It is true that this can be helpful when a skater is young and needs supervision and constant encouragement.
 HOWEVER, it becomes extremely discouraging and even embarrassing if the parent gets upset and yells at the skater.
 First of all, the parent should always remain positive and patient with his/her child.
 Parents fail to realize that while it may look easy, each move requires hours of practice and hard work.
 Many parents have never even skated themselves, so it really is not their place criticize.
 Skaters know what they need to practice so it is usually best to leave them on their own to teach themselves.
 Self-education allows children to take control over their learning which teaches patience and self-discipline.